rivannik/QualitySoftware/README.md

   2: Use the SMTP (Simple Mail Transfer Protocol) to send actual emails with Java

   3: Work with Json files and APIs .
 I worked with the OpenWeatherMapAPI to get accurate statistics about the weather in London.

+  4: Create and work with text files representing the error log.